Connor-Shen/Connor-Shen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello and Welcome to my personal webpage!
 My name is Connor Shen, and I hail from the vibrant city of Shanghai, China.
-Currently, I'm a senior student at Fudan University, where I am pursuing dual degrees in Physics and Data Science.
+Currently, I'm a senior student at Fudan University, where I am studying Physics and Data Science.

 My research fervor lies in Prompt Engineering, Fine-tuning and Application of Large Language Models in Different Domians.
 I'm also exploring the realization of General Artificial Intelligence Agents.